-How to Pick the Perfect Tahoe Resort for the Ski Experience You Want
+How to Pick the Perfect Reno Tahoe Ski Resort

-Lake Tahoe is an idyllic wilderness stretching across the borders of California and Nevada.
+Lake Tahoe is an idyllic wilderness just minutes from downtown Reno.
 It's home to excellent casinos, a mirror-like body of water, and some of the best skiing on the West Coast, making it a magnet not just for Bay Area weekenders, but for tourists from around the globe looking to experience the Sierra Nevadas while rocketing down the slopes.

-There are 14 ski areas surrounding the lake, each one possessing its own distinctive personality and set of winning character traits.
+Reno Tahoe boasts the highest concentration of ski resorts in North America, each one possessing its own distinctive personality and winning character traits.
 And each area brings a completely different experience.
 There's a customized corner for every type of skier or snowboarder, whether you’re an expert who wants to huck cliffs, a beginner craving plenty of space, or one of those people who's more in it for the après experience.
-Choosing the right one for you and your group is key, and resorts all tend to market themselves in the same ‘all things to all people’ kind of way so it can be hard to choose correctly from the outside.
+This year, of course, will look a little different.
+And more than ever, choosing the right resort for you and your group is key.
 So here’s all the intel on how to pick the right mountain for the right skier and experience you’re looking for.

-Best for: Folks hitting the slopes with the family in tow
+Best for: Hitting the slopes with the family in tow

 Ranked among the most family-friendly resorts in the entire country, Northstar offers a bounty of mostly intermediate terrain (100 total runs, 20 lifts, and nine terrain parks) but also some unreal gladed steeps (looking at you, Martis Camp).
 Another huge selling point is Northstar’s immaculate, self-contained, upscale village rife with offerings that will lure puffy outerwear-clad toddlers at a high-speed waddle.
-These include an ice-skating rink, snow tubing hill, fire pits for roasting s’mores, a bungee trampoline, and even a movie theater.
-The village is also home to decent dining options: Petra Wine Bar houses a surprising variety of French and Italian reds (and a kid’s pasta option) and there is a delightful casual pizza joint called Rubicon.
-The resort also offers seamless childcare for children as young as 2 years old for parents who want to skip the bunny hill, and ski lessons for children 3 and up.
+These include an ice-skating rink, snow tubing hill, ski lessons, fire pits for roasting s’mores, and even a movie theater.
+Full service dining is also making a comeback in the village, so anyone who's après ski tradition includes hearty pies at pizza joint Rubicon are in luck.

 Best for: Powder hounds; old-schoolers

 It’s really no surprise that the aptly named Sugar Bowl ranks among the best resorts for skiers and riders who love to swim in the white stuff.
-Tahoe’s oldest resort (circa 1939) not only averages nearly 500 inches of snow every winter, but more than half of its terrain -- 100-plus runs spread across four mountains -- is north-facing, meaning that the snow maintains its powdery, sugar-like surface and potential for fresh tracks for days after a storm.
+Tahoe’s oldest resort (circa 1939) not only averages nearly 500 inches of snow every winter, but more than half of its terrain—100-plus runs spread across four mountains—is north-facing, meaning that the snow maintains its powdery, sugar-like surface and potential for fresh tracks for days after a storm.
 Although it is smaller and markedly vintage compared to other Tahoe areas and offers a shorter vertical rise (1,500 feet), it’s rarely crowded and you get steeps aplenty, with expert powder seekers typically flocking to Crow’s Peak for the most satisfying face shots.
-You’ll want to hit the Belt Room for lunch: the food -- think barroom staples with Asian and Mexican influences -- is a step above for on-mountain eats.

 The glistening waters of Lake Tahoe can be seen from just about every local ski area, but if you want the sensation that you may actually make a big splash while bombing toward the base area, Homewood delivers Tahoe’s token “slopes to shores” experience.
 What many don’t realize is that this small (67-run, eight-lift), old school resort is also one of Tahoe’s best kept secrets for amazing glades and is almost entirely protected from the wind that can hammer the region’s higher elevation slopes.
 Yes, the lifts are slower and more rickety, but lift tickets are (relatively) cheap, the vibe chill, and the views stunning.
 Some of the ‘Wood’s best powder stashes are in the trees off of Ellis Chair and if you have a big group, the resort’s guided snowcat experience to the top of Ellis Peak is almost guaranteed to yield some untouched powder.